jonkanderson/NodeGreenProcess/README.md

-# Node-GreenProcess
+# NodeGreenProcess

 This is a different approach to managing the proliferation of callback processes in Node.js.
-A GreenProcess is a [green thread](https://en.wikipedia.org/wiki/Green_threads) where each contextual frame of the process is handled openly.
+A *GreenProcess* is a [green thread](https://en.wikipedia.org/wiki/Green_threads) where each contextual frame of the process is handled openly.
 This is a reaction to my experimentations with Node.js parallelism.
 (See [NodeParallelismExperiments.md](https://gist.github.com/jonkanderson/c0e7f78c559ffa176f0b787b1a98e3d5).)

+The core of the system is the single file called *GreenProcess.js*.

 ## Prerequisites

-Node.js, of course.
+This requires Node.js, of course.
 This code was developed on Debian Linux using generic tools.

 ## Tests

 Run tests by evaluating "`make test`" in the *tests* directory.
-The expected output is found in the 8regressionData* directory.
+The expected output is found in the *regressionData* directory.

 ## Using GreenProcess